qiuwch/stock_analysis_cn_deprecated/doc/README.md

 -----------------------
 This system is seperated into three main components.

-- Stock market data crawler
+1. Stock market data crawler
-- Visualize toolkit to show history data
+2. Visualize toolkit to show history data
-- Simulation system for strategy simulation
+3. Simulation system for strategy simulation

+This system should be completed in the order of 1 --> 3 --> 2

 To know the meaning of each file, take Filelist.md for reference.